<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 School District Median Home Value Median Rent Median Household Income Nearby Parks & Features Proximity to Downtown

-Known for its mission of taking care of its citizens, the town, and each other, Bluffton is located in the heart of so-called “low country,” boasting single-family homes, condominiums, and historic cottages.
-There’s also no shortage of culture, events, and shopping in Bluffton—with its gallery district, mom-and-pop shops, outlet centers, and more.
+Bluffton is in the heart of so-called “low country,” boasting single-family homes, condominiums, and historic cottages.
+It boasts a mission of taking care of its citizens.
+There’s also no shortage of culture, events, and shopping—with a gallery district, mom-and-pop shops, outlet centers, and more.
 The weekly Farmer’s Market of Bluffton also draws merchants touting everything from homemade jams to local produce.

 The area’s mild, year-round climate also offers many opportunities for boating, swimming, fishing, golfing, and other outdoor recreational activities.